Dashboards built on your real numbers — not a vendor's monthly invoice.

 20-minute discovery call

-I ask what decisions the dashboard needs to support and where the data lives today.
+We ask what decisions the dashboard needs to support and where the data lives today.
 You ask whatever you want.
 No deck.

 Data audit + scoped quote

 Quick look at your sources — how clean, how connected, how often they update.
 Within 48 hours you get a fixed quote, scope, and timeline.
-If your data is a mess, I'll say so and tell you what to fix first.
+If your data is a mess, we'll say so and tell you what to fix first.

 Model + dashboard build